LucasCuervoRedel/portfolio-projects/LP-transportationProblem_PuLP/README.md

 The goal of this small project is to practice using PuLP in python.
-In particular, I will simulate an LP transportation problem where the goal is to minimize the costs of transporting goods from the factory to the stores.
+In particular, I will simulate a network flow transportation problem, where the goal is to minimize the costs of transporting goods from the factory to the stores.
+This simple problem will be defined as an LP, and will be solved with PuLP.

-For those that are not familiar with it, PuLP is a linear and mixed integer programming modeler written in Python.
+For those that are not familiar with PuLP, i is a linear and mixed integer programming modeler written in Python.
 PuLP can generate MPS or LP files and call solvers such as GLPK, COIN-OR CLP/CBC, CPLEX, GUROBI, MOSEK, XPRESS, CHOCO, MIPCL, HiGHS, SCIP/FSCIP.